How to Buy Catizen (CATI) Guide - MEXC

 Where to Buy Catizen (CATI)?

 If you're looking to buy Catizen (CATI), you have several options depending on your preferences and location.
-The most common way to purchase CATI is through centralized exchanges (CEXs) like MEXC, which provide a secure and efficient trading experience.
-Other options include decentralized exchanges (DEXs) and peer-to-peer (P2P) platforms.
+The most common way to purchase CATI is through centralised exchanges (CEXs) like MEXC, which provide a secure and efficient trading experience.
+Other options include decentralised exchanges (DEXs) and peer-to-peer (P2P) platforms.

 To buy Catizen on a CEX, you typically need to: